PhenoAI/pheno-docs/markdowns-expanded/000-population/000-population.md

 ### Introduction

-Population characteristics of the Human Phenotype Project include basic information about the participants regarding sex, living area, visits to the clinical testing center, and communication status.
+Population characteristics are fundamental demographic data that provide essential context for all other measurements and analyses in the Human Phenotype Project.
+This basic information about participants includes their sex and date of birth, which are crucial for:

+- Understanding the composition and representativeness of the study cohort
+- Calculating age at time of measurement for longitudinal analyses
+- Accounting for sex-specific biological differences in health outcomes
+- Enabling demographic stratification in research analyses

+The Human Phenotype Project maintains strict separation between personally identifiable information (contact details, full names) and research data, using unique participant IDs to link all measurements while protecting privacy.

 ### Measurement protocol
 <!-- long measurment protocol for the data browser -->